-BATH LIGHT & STORAGE: The bathroom light switch is located inside the bathroom on the bottom of the overhead storage.
+BATH LIGHT & STORAGE: The bathroom light switch is located outside the bathroom, above the right dinette seat on the upper cabinet on Legacy Elite models and inside the bathroom on the bottom of the overhead storage on Legacy Elite II models.
 The overhead storage in the bathroom gives you a storage space for extra toiletries.

 BACK-FLOW PREVENTER: One of the most important things in the bathroom is the back-flow preventer.
 The black T-handle near the bottom of the wall is connected to a blade valve that controls the flow of used water from your shower pan and sink to the grey tank.
 It is important to open this valve during camping and close the valve before traveling.
 This will prevent any water left in the grey tank from back-flowing into the shower pan while driving.
 If you ordered the optional electric blade valve on the Legacy Elite II, you will find the switch in the main closet of your Ollie.
+The black T-handle will not be present if you selected the optional electric Auto Drain option.